 AN ACT ESTABLISHING STANDARDS FOR SURGICAL TECHNOLOGY CARE IN HOSPITALS AND AMBULATORY SURGICAL FACILITIES.

-Grants hospitals and facilities authority to restrict an employee's eligibility to practice surgical technology if the employee does not comply with the statute's requirements.
+Authorizes the Department of Health and Human Services to take adverse action against facilities for violation of the applicable statute.
+Authorizes facilities to restrict an employee's eligibility to practice surgical technology if not compliant with the respective statute's requirements.